swirllyman/SimpleOpenXRInput/README.md

 5) Place the script "SimpleOpenXRInput.cs" on an object in your Hierarchy.
 6) Subscribe to the methods you want to use in your VR project.

-**Refer To "BasicInputText.cs" for an example on how to use the events / haptics.*
+**Refer To "BasicInputTest.cs" for an example on how to use the events / haptics.*

 ## **For Oculus Quest Users**
 Before building make sure you have **"Oculus Quest Support" enabled** in the **OpenXR Feature Groups** under the panel "Project Settings/XR Plug-in Management/OpenXR"